How To: Recover lost data

 Just as with photos and Office documents, the use of specialist music recovery software to recover lost MP3s, WMA files and so on has several advantages.
 These products know what the headers of MP3, WMA, OGG etc. files look like, and understand their internal format.
 They can find these files long after they were deleted, and can use ID tags in the recovered files to help identify the music.

 For Windows users a good recovery tool is Music Recovery or Recovery for iPod, which is a skinned version of Music Recovery for iPod users.
 These programs have a built-in player, allowing you to identify the song and check that it can be recovered without corruption.
-If you're a Mac user then use Tune Tech for iPod.
+If you're a Mac user then use File Recovery for Mac.

 If a hard drive has failed then again the chances of recovery are good.
 It may be that only the controller has failed (the electronic circuit board underneath the drive) and the disk itself is perfect.
 The data may be recoverable simply by replacing the controller board by one from an identical make and model of drive.